Welcome to the world of ukulele jams …

 While you’re waiting, tune your uke.
 You’ll sound so much better if you’re in tune with the group.

 Hold your uke comfortably.
-Use a neck strap to support your uke if you find it more comfortable.
+Use a shoulder strap to support your uke if you find it more comfortable.
 Position your thumb behind the 2nd fret.

 Interpreting ukulele songsheets